Governments on their own cannot solve the challenges around ensuring universal access to water and sanitation services for all.

 The private sector also has a role to play: bringing innovation and developing services which are both financially viable and affordable for the poorest residents.

 As well as building the capacity of the private sector, there is a need to improve the broader environment for businesses, through close collaboration with the public sector.
+WSUP has found that the support of the public sector can often be the critical factor in determining whether a WASH business can succeed or not.

 Supporting the private sector helps develop innovative, financially viable services in traditionally underserved areas.